 Q. Can I get an oil finish on my bass?

-A. Not from me, you can't.
+A. Not from me.
 I just don't believe in oil finishes, not on a bass anyway.
 I know lots of people do them and swear up and down about it, but you won't get me to do one.
 I've spent a lot of time and resources coming up with what I feel is the best finish I can offer.
 I use a very durable catalyzed conversion varnish for all my finish work.
-There is an extra charge if you want a specific color, burst or dye job.
 A little FYI, I used to paint cars for a living, very expensive cars.
 I know what I'm doing.

 Q. What about a nitrocellulose lacquer finish?
 Can I get that on my bass?